JueWangTHU/CLAPE-SMB/README.md

 We identified 34 protein sequences with small molecule binding sites on IDRs in the UniProtKB database.
 These sequences are non-redundant and have less than 50% similarity to any sequence in the UniProtSMB training set.

 ### 2. Models
 This fold contains trained weights files on the SJC and UniProtSMB datasets.
 Models trained with different random seeds on both datasets are available.
 Additionally, k-fold cross-validation models on the UniProtSMB dataset are provided for further reference.
+Notably, the default random seed is 42, and k-fold cross-validation was done with random seed 42.

 ## Codes description
 The training and implementation of this project are based on PyTorch and PyTorch-lightning 1.9.5, the higher version might not be compatible.